 YOUR CURRENT ANIMALS

 Where do your dogs sleep?
-Be specific:

-Do you crate your dogs?
+Do you own a crate if needed?

 YOUR NEWLY ADOPTED DOG:

-How many hours a day will your dog be alone without humans?
+WITHOUT INCLUDING COVID, how many hours a day will your dog be alone without humans?

-Can you take your dog to work?
+Can you take a dog to work?

 Will you seek training?